adbar/trafilatura/docs/usage-python.rst

 Language identification
 ^^^^^^^^^^^^^^^^^^^^^^^

-The target language can also be set using 2-letter codes (`ISO 639-1 <https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes>`_), there will be no output if the detected language of the result does not match and no such filtering if the identification component has not been installed (see above `installation instructions <installation.html>`_) or if the target language is not available.
+The target language can also be set using 2-letter codes (ISO 639-1), there will be no output if the detected language of the result does not match and no such filtering if the identification component has not been installed (see above `installation instructions <installation.html>`_) or if the target language is not available.

 .. code-block:: python